About the Journal

 General

-All works submited to RDS are evaluated by peer reviewers.
+All works submitted to RDS are evaluated by peer reviewers.
 All research articles and essays are assigned review by two anonymous peer reviewers and the Research & Essays Editors.
-Authors can expect peer review to take a minimum of 4 weeks, although review time may vary based on volume of submissions and the availability of reviewers. [note: during the pandemic the turn around time has frequently been considerably longer, although we are working with reviewers to ensure timely reviews.
+Authors can expect peer review to take a minimum of 4 -6 weeks, although review time may vary based on volume of submissions and availability of reviewers.
+While we work with assigned reviewers to ensure timely reviews, unforeseen circumstances may cause considerable delay in peer review process.

 Evaluation Criteria